 Misdemeanors

-First, let’s start with misdemeanors.
+First, let’s start with misdemeanor offenses.
 Misdemeanors are less serious offenses that can receive up to one year in jail.
 Examples of misdemeanors in Florida include simple assault, disorderly conduct, and DUI (Driving Under the Influence).

 Felonies